hydraslay/ng2-polymer-static/README.md

 # ng2-polymer-static

 This project is a collection of generated static directive of polymer element.
-For those who want to build with latest ng2-cli (webpack).
+For those who want to build with latest ng2-cli (JIT or AOT).

 There is a list of generated in /src/index.html, and a simple page which has each of the element.